 |Mr. Hefner on the line....|

 Focusing on her gams was understandable, but Velia gets equal time for her other attributes.
-A sultry singer, Tania makes a spotlighted entrance singing "Tame Me" to leering Lear, and also elicits laughs as she (initially) erects an iron curtain of resistance for our photographer turned stagehand.
-Twice a Playboy Playmate, Tania Velia later starred in THE FIEND OF DOPE ISLAND (1961), toured the U.S. as a singer and recorded several Spanish language LP's later in the Sixties.
+A sultry singer, Tania makes a spotlighted entrance singing "Tame Me" to a leering Lear, and also elicits laughs as she (initially) erects an iron curtain of resistance for our photographer turned stagehand.
+Twice a Playboy Playmate, Tania Velia later starred in THE FIEND OF DOPE ISLAND, toured the U.S. as a singer and recorded several Spanish language LP's during the Sixties.